seanbao/mnemonas/docs/security.en.md

 ### Public Share Passwords

 Password-protected public shares issue an `HttpOnly` cookie after successful password validation.
+The cookie is scoped to the matching `/s/<id>` and `/api/v1/public/shares/<id>` paths.
 Folder browsing and downloads use that cookie instead of passing passwords in URLs.

 After clearing site data, switching browser, or changing the share password, the password must be entered again.